graphicsdesk/net-price-inequity/README.md

 **HED: Lower-income undergraduate students are paying more and more to attend Columbia; wealthier students are paying less and less, federal data shows**

+The analysis behind this article is in [@spec-journalism/financial-aid](https://github.com/spec-journalism/financial-aid).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts